Key Takeaways

 • The stoma is the mouth-like, visible part of an ostomy.

-• A fecal or urinary stoma is composed of mucous membrane or the lining of the intestine that’s exposed to the surface.
+• A fecal or urinary stoma is composed of a mucous membrane or the lining of the intestine that’s exposed to the surface.

-• Following ostomy surgery, effluent (output) – such as fecal matter, urine, or mucous – will pass through the opening of the stoma, called the lumen.
+• Following ostomy surgery, effluent (output)—such as fecal matter, urine, or mucous—will pass through the stoma’s opening, called the lumen.

 • The patient will not have voluntary control of the effluent expelled by the stoma.

-Types of Stomas
+Types of stomas

-There two major categories of stomas: the end and the loop.
+There are two major categories of stomas: the end and the loop.

 End stoma

 In some cases, the surgeon will create end stomas from both ends of the GI tract, called a double-barrel stoma.
-In this case, you’ll see two distinct stomas: the proximal stoma discharges stool and the distal stoma discharges mucous.
-Sometimes an expanse of skin separates the two stomas, and sometimes they will share the same opening.
+In this case, you’ll see two distinct stomas: the proximal stoma discharges stool, and the distal stoma discharges mucous.
+Sometimes, an expanse of skin separates the two stomas, and sometimes, they will share the same opening.
 This construction is most common for infants or very small children.

 Loop stoma

 To create this type of colostomy, the surgeon lifts a loop of the transverse colon through the abdomen.
 The colon is given a small split on the side facing out, and a rod is placed underneath for support.
-The rod may be removed after a few days, when support is no longer needed.
+The rod may be removed after a few days when support is no longer needed.
 The proximal opening of the stoma drains stool from the intestine, while the distal opening of the stoma drains mucus.
 Loop stomas are usually created for temporary ostomies.

-Characteristics of an Ideal Healthy Stoma
+Characteristics of an ideal healthy stoma

 Each stoma is unique, just as each patient’s physiology is unique.
 Different surgical techniques will result in stomas of different appearance.
 At the same time, the “ideal” stoma has some identifiable characteristics: